EmmaTheMartian/musi/doc/getting-started.md

 println("Hello, World!")
 ```

-look familiar?
+look familiar? welllll,

-musi is not entirely familiar though, there are notable features that it lacks
+musi is not going to be entirely familiar, there are notable features that it
-and notable features that it has. here is the rundown:
+lacks and has. here is the rundown:

 ### has

+- pipe operator
-- pipe operator (`"Hello, World!" -> println()` is valid)
+	- `"Hello, World!" -> println()` will take the value on the left and pass it
+	into `println()` as the first argument.
 - top-level returns
-	- when a file is `import`ed, the `import` function returns what the file returned.
+	- when a file is `import`ed, the `import` function returns what the file
+	returned.
 	- this behaviour is taken from lua.

 ### lacks

-- for/while loops. instead, we use `lists.range(start, end) -> lists.each(function)`
+- for loops. instead, we use `lists.range(start, end) -> lists.each(function)`
 	- this sounds really dicey at first, but it quckly starts to feel natural.
-	- i may implement for/while loops in the future, but right now it is not a top priority.
+	- i may implement for loops in the future, but right now it is not a top
+	priority.

 	```musi
 	lists.range(0, 10) -> lists.filter(fn it do